Hale Koa History

 In 1995, on the twentieth anniversary of its opening, the Hale Koa Hotel celebrated the completion of the Maile Tower, increasing the guestrooms from 420 to 818 and adding other amenities for the military guests and visitors to relax and enjoy.

 A complete renovation of the Ilima Tower in 2010 included banquet facilities, restaurants and kitchen facilities.
-Most recently, in 2019, projects totaling over $100 million were completed, including a complete renovation of the Maile Tower, a new state of the art ocean side pool complex and many infrastructure updates to the facilities.
+In 2019, projects totaling over $100 million were completed, including a complete renovation of the Maile Tower, a new state of the art ocean side pool complex and many infrastructure updates to the facilities.
+And in 2022, the Ilima Tower refurbishment of guest rooms with improvements to the wallpaper and flooring, refinishing of existing furniture, and new decorative accessories.

 From its royal beginning, the Hale Koa Hotel continues to exceed expectations.
 Leaving behind the concept of separate dining and sleeping areas for enlisted and officers, the Hale Koa Hotel opened as it remains today, an all-ranks, all-services hotel committed to providing an exceptional resort experience without regard to status.
 Its mission remains unchanged: To provide a first class hotel and recreation facility at affordable prices for military members and their families.